Admission Criteria for Polytechnic Diploma Holders

 Teaching Subjects and Level

-Successful candidates will be trained to teach specialised subjects namely Art, Music, Physical Education or Mother Tongue Language at either primary or secondary level.
+Successful candidates will be trained to teach specialised subjects namely Art, Music, Physical Education or Mother Tongue Language at the primary level.

 Co-Curricular Activities (CCA)